-Since the Supreme Court of Canada held in 2011 that the proposal to create a national securities regulator to replace the current system of provincial and territorial agencies was unconstitutional, the Federal Government has continued its efforts to work with the provinces toward establishing a national securities regulator under a model of co-operative federalism.
+Since the Supreme Court of Canada held in 2011 that the proposal to create a unified national securities regulator to replace the current system of provincial and territorial regulators was unconstitutional, the Federal Government has continued its efforts to work with the provinces and territories toward establishing a unified national securities regulator under a model of co-operative federalism.

-In September 2013, the Federal Government announced that it had reached an agreement in principle with the provinces of Ontario and British Columbia that would see the creation of a Cooperative Capital Markets Regulator (CCMR).
-The participating provinces would no longer have provincial securities regulators.
-Several other provinces and one territory have since announced their intention to join the contemplated CCMR.
-Consultation drafts of uniform provincial securities legislation to be introduced in those provinces and territory and federal systemic risk legislation, both to be overseen by the CCMR, were published in September 2014.
-Revised versions of the provincial securities legislation were published in August 2015.
-However, other Canadian provinces have historically been strongly opposed to the creation of a single regulator, and it is still unclear which level of support the proposed CCMR will have in those jurisdictions.
+In September 2013, the Federal Government announced that it reached an agreement in principle with the provinces of Ontario and British Columbia that would see the creation of a Cooperative Capital Markets Regulator (CCMR).
+Under the agreement, the participating provinces would no longer retain their own provincial securities regulators and would fall under the oversight of a single regulator, the CCMR.
+Since then, several other provinces and one territory have announced their intention to join the contemplated CCMR.
+Consultation drafts of both the uniform provincial securities legislation, to be introduced in participating provinces and the single territory, in addition to the overarching federal systemic risk legislation, were first published for comment in September 2014.
+More recently, CCMR published the latest revisions of the legislation on 5 May 2016.
+In a statement on 22 July 2016, federal and participating provincial finance ministers indicated that they expect to enact the legislation by 30 June 2018, and that the CCMR would be operational that year.
+However, despite these statements, certain Canadian provinces have historically been strongly opposed to the creation of a single regulator.
+It is therefore still unclear whether the CCMR will harbour the political will required to succeed.